 Today, we’re continuing our tradition of doing things the right way – and move forward with the freedom to focus exclusively on our own company.
 And on our own future.
 Which means we can reinvest in our business – and help our customers grow and prosper even more.

-Scroll for our timeline of 30 years of automotive seating excellence.
+Scroll for our timeline of nearly 40 years of automotive seating excellence.

 The acquisition of Naue Group and Lahnwerke expands Johnson Controls’ seating portfolio.